 To decide whether to come when the Moon is available (to see exquisite detail on the lunar surface), or when the Moon is relatively low or below the horizon (to focus on deep-sky treats such as globular clusters and nebulae), go to the Calendar of Events and read the description for any particular “Evening Sky Viewing.”
 The summary will give the illumination and maximum altitude of the Moon.

-The heading of this page links to a B.R.A.S.
-Forum thread that announces the likelihood of viewing during the upcoming public session.
+The heading of this page links to a BRAS Forum thread that announces the likelihood of viewing during the upcoming public session.

-Updated by Frederick J. Barnett on Monday, March 6, 2017, 01:55 PM.
+Updated by Frederick J. Barnett on Friday, November 18, 2022, 11:13 AM.